maedmatt/hri-playground/README.md

 ## Documentation

-For detailed algorithm explanations, experimental setup, and results, see the `docs/` folder.
+For detailed algorithm explanations, network architecture, experimental setup, and results, see the `docs/` folder.

 ## License